AvijitBag07/bandwidthTest/guided_bandwidthTest_SYCLMigrated/README.md

 ## Key Implementation Details
-This sample demonstrates the migration of the following prominent CUDA feature:
+This sample demonstrates the migration of the following prominent CUDA features:
  - CUDA API (cudaHostAlloc, cudaMemcpy, cudaMalloc, cudaMemcpyAsync, cudaFree, cudaGetErrorString, cudaMallocHost, cudaSetDevice, cudaGetDeviceProperties, cudaDeviceSynchronize, cudaEventRecord, cudaFreeHost, cudaEventDestroy, cudaEventElapsedTime, cudaGetDeviceCount, cudaEventCreate)

 BandwidthTest sample demonstrates how to measure the memcopy bandwidth of the GPU.
-It can measure device to device copy bandwidth, host to device copy bandwidth for pageable and pinned memory and device to host copy bandwidth for pageable and pinned memory.
+It can measure device-to-device copy bandwidth, host-to-device copy bandwidth for pageable and pinned memory and device to host copy bandwidth for pageable and pinned memory.

 >**Note**: Refer to [Workflow for a CUDA* to SYCL* Migration](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html) for general information about the migration workflow.